 What seems to be clear, however, is that these interlaced designs are a positive reflection of the Celtic belief that in life there is interconnectedness as well as continuity.
 In more recent times, many scholars have attached personal interpretations to each design.

 In some cases, the knots have been interpreted as symbolizing the connection between our lives and our place in the universe.
 Other designs are believed to represent an individual’s balance between their inner and outer self.
-Click here for more information on Celtic knot jewelry.
+Click here for more information on Celtic knot jewellery.